frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    For optimal performance the default memory allocation parameters will need to be increased from their defaults.
 The appropriate settings depend on the model size, the number of concurrent users and the available memory on the server.
-   The most important parameter is “shared_buffers” (which normally requires changing the Linux kernel parameter shmmax as well).
+   The most important parameter is 'shared_buffers' (which normally requires changing the Linux kernel parameter shmmax as well).

-   For the user that will run the user interface application (normally “www-data” on debian and “apache” on rhel) you need to create a file .pgpass in their home directory.
+   For the user that will run the user interface application (normally 'www-data' on debian and 'apache' on rhel) you need to create a file .pgpass in their home directory.
 This allows them to connect without entering a password.

    See the Django documentation at http://docs.djangoproject.com/en/dev/ref/databases/